mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 Surprisingly, the dev work was never smoother than after I terminated the contract.
 The project finally worked at the pace I expected from the beginning.
 WebAgency coded up each page within 7-10 days.

-There were still some issues, but I was prepared this time.
+There were still issues, but I was prepared this time.
 WebAgency kept suggesting new flourishes to the design.
 I declined them all and told them to focus on the design I'd approved.
 I'm glad I did because they'd probably still be working on the website today.

 On the last day of the month, the final page was incomplete, and WebAgency hadn't communicated with me at all about how they'd disengage from the project.
 On June 1st, the day after our contract officially ended, their dev told me that Isaac had authorized him to finish the outstanding work at no charge.
 He wrapped up the final page within two days.